FoodTruckTrackR34/back-end/README.md

 ### Note: it is assumed that rating *scale* will be determined and enforced client-side.
 That is, as they are currently set up, these endpoints could work for any integer rating scale (i.e., x out of 5, x out of 10, etc.).

 ### /api/trucks/add-rating [POST]
 For adding a rating to a truck with a truck_id specified in the request body.
+Requires a token in the Authorization header, and the token's role must be `diner`.
 Expects,
 ```
 {
     "truck_id": [int],